 Of course, there are designated heaters for all sorts of places.
 A warehouse-specific heater is going to heat a really large area.
 But what about a smaller space?

-Heaters for limited spaces
+Heaters for Limited Spaces

 Garages are one of the places where most people want to have a designated heater.
 They often don’t benefit from central heating, and you spend quite a lot of time in them.
 Whether you’re working, tinkering with your car, or practicing hobbies, it takes time, and that’s time spent in the cold if you don’t have a heater.
+Garages are also popular for kerosene heaters, although they can be used all over the house or in your garden.

 Garage heaters are portable and emit just enough heat to ensure your comfort in a fairly cramped space.
 They’re known to be energy-efficient and safe.
 After all, when you’re keeping them around other electronics, you want to be sure that nothing bad can happen.
 This is why manufacturers place so much emphasis on the safety of these units.